-How does it work when Airbnb asks for an ID?
+How does it work when Airbnb confirms your identity?

 At Airbnb, we’re always working on making our community as secure as possible for everyone.
-That’s why, before booking or listing a home or experience, all guests and hosts must provide a profile photo and confirm their phone number.
+That’s why, before booking a home or experience, or becoming a host, we may ask for a government ID or have you confirm your legal name and add your address.

-- When you’ll be asked for an ID
+- When you’ll be asked to verify your identity

 - Types of ID